Make-School-Courses/BEW-1.3-Server-Side-Architectures-and-Frameworks/README.md

 ## Learning Outcomes

-Students by the end of the course will be able to ...
+Students by the end of the course will be able to&hellip;

 1. Diagram and implement resource associations using a document-based database.
 1. Write advanced db queries with a focus on optimum performance and efficiency.